On the area rate of perturbed Siegel disks

 \section{Abstract}

 In the famous work by Buff and Ch\'eritat constructing quadratic Julia sets with positive area, the control of the shape of perturbed Siegel disks is a key technique.
 To do it, Buff and Ch\'eritat added a restrictive condition on rotation numbers.
 In this paper, we show that this restrictive condition can be deleted.
-As a byproduct, we can get more quadratic Julia sets with positive area than their original result.
+As a consequence, more quadratic Julia sets with positive area can be constructed.